intel-analytics/BigDL-2.x/pyzoo/zoo/examples/friesian/feature/wnd/README.md

 pip install --pre --upgrade analytics-zoo
 ```

-__Note:__ As we test, Spark 3.0.0 will have performance benefit over the default Spark 2.4.3 and you can download the Analytics Zoo package built with Spark 3.0.0 from [here](https://sourceforge.net/projects/analytics-zoo/files/zoo-py/).

 ## Prepare the data
 You can download the full __1TB__ Click Logs dataset from [here](https://ailab.criteo.com/download-criteo-1tb-click-logs-dataset/), which includes data of 24 days (day0 to day23) with 4,373,472,329 records in total.